himanshukj17122000/himanshukj17122000/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with CenturyLink Corporation as a SWE Intern
+- 🔭 I’m currently working as an Android Developer for the Big Ideas Lab at Duke University
 - 🌱 I’m currently learning Cloud Computing and Data Analysis using BigQuery
 - 👯 I’m looking to collaborate on ML and Web-Development Projects
 - 🤔 I’m looking for help with Software Engineering Internships/Jobs